shubham15gupta09/RPS_Game/README.md

       <li>Deploymentb : Tested on Google Cloud Using a Virtual machine (Done)</li>
       </ul>
 </div>
+        <h3> I have deleted the VM , to avoid extra charges .Hence not able to share a link to use this .
+    Checkout the ScreenShot below</h3>
 <div>
     <h1> UI </h1>
     <h3> In PC </h3>